 For a chickpea hummus, take a look at our classic recipe!

 What’s the mark of a good dip, you ask me?
 It’s the speed at which it disappears at a party.
 And the one I’ve got here won’t last long.

 - Thirdly, do I really need to go on?

-Okay if you insist, it’s made with edamame beans which are a nutritionist’s best friend- high in fibre, equally high on protein and carbs, loaded with vitamins and minerals and taste so freakin’ fresh and springy!
+Okay if you insist, it’s made with edamame beans which are a nutritionist’s best friend- high in fibre, equally high in protein and carbs.
+Edamame beans are loaded with vitamins and minerals and taste so freakin’ fresh and springy!